 Also, you should design relevant to your business and style.
 Do you want a website that is cozy and comfortable or expansive and corporate?

 Use Sliders as they are particularly engaging.
 However, the frame timing is important–If you are presenting a product that is “hot and exciting” to a younger market, then the frames should naturally proceed at a brisk pace and “spin out” with that “tah-dah” look.
 If your product caters to an older crowd then you certainly would want to present slides more slowly, more calmly, and simply fade in and out.
-Sliders these days are usually free to very cheap t (I prefer those in the latter category).
+Sliders these days are usually free to very cheap too (I prefer those in the latter category).

 Lastly, I remember, on the back cartoon of E-week magazine when one character guy was really excited about Flash and asked our star, Spencer F. Katt, what he like best about it.
-Spence cooly replied “the Skip Intro” button.
+Spencer cooly replied “the Skip Intro” button.
 I agree.
 Flash is dead.
-When people are Googling for something they won’t/don’t have the time to watch Flash, and 9 out 10 times will skip the intro to get to Relevant material.
+When people are Googling for something they won’t/don’t have the time to watch Flash, and 9 out 10 times will skip the intro to get to relevant material.

 Always use clean navigation menus and widgets in the sidebars to help break up long-winded reading.
 You must make it exceedingly easy for your visitor to find exactly and quickly for what they are seeking on your website.

-These are the tips and tricks that will help you Build your website.
+These are the tips and tricks that will help you build your website.
 By all means, if you need some help, or you simply want a webmaster to do the up-front work for you, then by all means feel free to contact me and let’s talk about it.

 Now let’s move on to your 3rd Stage – Launch your Website.